 This may also be a tough time for you.
-You might expect them just to "get back to normal" and get on with it.
+You might expect your partner just to 'get back to normal' and get on with it.
 You may feel frustrated that they can't seem to get back to the way they were before.
-You may also feel like you have had to put your life on hold as well and that now treatment is over you just want to go back to the way it was before cancer gatecrashed your world.
+You may also feel like you have had to put your life on hold as well and that now treatment is over you just want to go back to the way it was before cancer came crashing into your world.

 Sometimes it's only after treatment has finished that you take a breath and realise just what an emotional rollercoaster both of you have been on.
-You may have tried to be the "strong" one and hold it together for your partner, but once their treatment is over you might feel all sorts of things.
+You may have tried to be the strong one and hold it together for your partner, but once their treatment is over you might feel all sorts of things.
 It's normal for you to have these thoughts and feelings.
 You are not a bad or selfish person.